 Coca Leaf Tea

 “Take of Coca leaves, bruised, one ounce; boiling water ten fluid ounces.
-(Editor’s Note – using pure water heated to 180° F at sea level yields a better tea.)
+(Editor’s Note – using pure water (but not distilled water!) heated to 180° F at sea level yields a better tea.)
 Infuse in a covered vessel for one hour, press slightly, strain; there will be obtained a fluid measuring about eight ounces, having an appearance and odour like unto an infusion of ordinary green tea.
-(Editor’s Second Note: a widely available coffee brewing device called a “French Press” would be ideal for this method.)
+(Editor’s Note: the widely available coffee brewing device called a “French Press” is ideal for this method.
+However, the quality of the tea depends on the quality of the leaves, since this is more of an actual tea than one of the extracts below.)
 Slightly alkaline and bitter in taste.
 Dose, from half to one and a half fluid ounces, each fluid ounce representing one dram of leaves.”

 Aqueous Extract of Coca Leaf